dali-kaafar/dali-kaafar.github.io/_pages/publications.md

 Here I list some selected peer-reviewed publications of mine.
 For the full list of my publications you can visit my [Google Scholar](https://scholar.google.com.au/citations?user=9DR87DQAAAAJ&hl=en&oi=ao) page.

+**2021**

+F. Farokhi, D. Kaafar, N. Wu.
+D. Smith, "The Cost of Privacy in Asynchronous Differentially-Private Machine Learning", accepted in IEEE Transcations of Information Forensics and Security.
+To be published in 2021.
+Authors Draft version: https://arxiv.org/abs/2003.08500

 **2020**